BitPassion/Usharp-platform/README.md

 - You can call the C# project whatever.
 The output assembly name must be ProjectName-Managed and the output type should be Class Library (dll).
 - The output path of the C# project should point to the Managed/Binaries path as seen below.
 - Add UnrealEngine.Runtime.dll as a reference from the USharp unreal engine plugins folder.
+- Add a post-build event to your C# project "C:/XXXXXX/UnrealEngine.AssemblyRewriter.exe" "$(TargetPath)" (this is required to weave the IL - remember to replace the "XXXXXX" to the full path of the AssemblyRewriter.exe)
 - **TODO: References to generated engine dlls / generated C++ game code wrappers for C#**

 **Managed game project folder structure**